Cap Trinité

 The cap Trinité is a giant rock wall in three plateaus of the Baie Éternité overhanging the Saguenay River, the Le Fjord-du-Saguenay Regional County Municipality, in Saguenay-Lac-Saint-Jean, in Quebec, Canada.
 This natural elevation is located in Saguenay Fjord National Park.

-There is the Statue of Notre-Dame-du-Saguenay.
+The Statue of Notre-Dame-du-Saguenay is located here.

 Toponymy

 The Commission de toponymie du Québec writes about it: "The origin of the name would be linked to its particular form as described thus Arthur Buies:" Cape Trinité was given its name because it is actually formed by three equal caps of size and elevation, the first of which also includes three caps arranged in echelon and forming like three superimposed stages".